MicrosoftDocs/mesh-docs/mesh/events-guide/create-event-mesh-portal.md

 ---
-title: Create event in Mesh portal
+title: Create event in Mesh on Web
-description: Guide to creating an event in Mesh. ms.service: mesh
+description: Guide to creating an event in Mesh using Mesh on the Web. ms.service: mesh
 author: typride
 ms.author: tmilligan
 ms.date: 7/27/2023
 ms.topic: Guide
-keywords: Microsoft Mesh, M365, events, hosting, event producer, event organizer
+keywords: Microsoft Mesh, Mesh on Web, M365, events, hosting, event producer, event organizer
 ---

-# Create an event in the Mesh portal
+# Create an event in Mesh on the Web

-Use the Mesh portal to create and manage events, Collections, and custom environments.
+Use Mesh on the Web to create and manage events, Collections, and custom environments.
 Once events are made, Mesh events show up in your Outlook or Teams calendar with a direct link that people can use to join events, making inviting and joining events quicker.

 > [!IMPORTANT]
 > Please ensure that all participants have updated their Mesh app to the most recent version to ensure that they can use the link in their calendar invite and join the event you just created!